Harold Castro Player Props: Rockies vs. Marlins

 Harold Castro At The Plate

+- Castro has picked up a hit in 63.0% of his 27 games this season, with more than one hit in 14.8% of them.

-- In 26 games played this year, he has not hit a home run.
+- He has not hit a long ball in his 27 games this year.

-- Castro has picked up an RBI in eight games this season (30.8%), with two or more RBI in five of those contests (19.2%).
+- Castro has had at least one RBI in 33.3% of his games this season (nine of 27), with two or more RBI five times (18.5%).
+He has also accounted for three or more of his team's runs in one contest.

-- He has scored at least once eight times this season (30.8%), including one multi-run game.
+- He has scored at least one run eight times this season (29.6%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.